Best Fishing Shirts with UPF 50+ in 2026: 8 Compared & Ranked

 Key Takeaways

-1. 1AFTCO Samurai Sun Hoodie wins our #1 pick — UPF 50, AFGUARD™ stain release, samurai-style hood, and a fit that anglers consistently praise across forums.
+- 1AFTCO Samurai Sun Hoodie is our first comparison pick — UPF 50, AFGUARD™ stain release, samurai-style hood, and a fit anglers often praise across forums.

-2. 2Simms SolarFlex Hoodie is the premium guide's choice — flat-seam construction, Polygiene odor control, and a hood that stays put in wind.
-Worth the $80 if you fish 50+ days per year.
+- 2Simms SolarFlex Hoodie is the premium-oriented option — flat-seam construction, Polygiene odor control, and a hood designed to stay put in wind.

 If you fish, you burn.
 It's that simple.